 To save a built and optimized route, click 'Floppy disk' icon in the end of the line.
 To save all the built routes, click 'Save' in the bottom right corner of the table.
 Saved routes are moved to the corresponding section.

 This section is intended for the monitoring of routes delivery.
 Here the routes are displayed according to a route's state filter chosen (active/planning/fulfilled).

 Current day routes having any of its points visited.

 Information on the fulfilled routes is displayed for 24 hours, afterwards it is automatically moved to history.
-Besides, if it is necessary to send information on the fulfilled routes to history without waiting 24 hours, you can do it manually (choose the corresponding route in the table and click 'Move to history' button in the information block).
+Besides, if it is necessary to send information on fulfilled routes to history without waiting 24 hours, you can do it manually (choose a corresponding route in the table and click 'Move to history' button in the information block).

 Active routes are shown in the table by default.
 Upon clicking the route's line, a route's fulfillment icon becomes active, a corresponding route is displayed on the map, and the map is centered and scaled in such a way that all delivery points get into vision field.
 Moreover, current data on the chosen route is shown in the information block.

 Upon clicking the arrow (in front of the route) the list of delivery points (orders) in this route is unfolded and the route is displayed on the map (route's fulfillment icon becomes active).
 The map is not centered and scaled.
 The unfolded route shows all the orders arranged in the sequence of their delivery (orders = delivery points).
 The table contains visual elements used to determine a route's fulfillment state.

 Visited with advance, confirmed

 Visited with advance, rejected